whosonfirst/whosonfirst-www/www/blog/2019/12/20/browser/index.md

 )

 r, _ := reader.NewReader("fs:///usr/local/data")
-fh, _ := r.Read("/123/456/78/12345678.geojson")
+fh, _ := r.Read("123/456/78/12345678.geojson")
 ```

-The base `go-reader` package defines a small number of default "readers".
+The base `go-reader` package defines a small number of built-in "readers" like the one for reading from the local filesystem.
 Others types of readers are kept in separate packages and loaded as-need.
 Similar to the way the Go language `database/sql` package works these readers announce themselves to the `go-reader` package when they are initialized.

-For example, if you wanted to use a [Go Cloud](https://gocloud.dev/howto/blob/) `Blob` reader you would do something like this:
+For example, if you wanted to use a [Go Cloud](https://gocloud.dev/howto/blob/) `Blob` reader, to fetch data from a cloud provider's storage system, you would do something like this:

 ```
 import (